-Membership in the Friends of White Flint is open to any person interested in building the new White Flint.
-Residence in the White Flint area is not required, though only residents or organizations in the White Flint area are eligible for membership in certain membership classes.
-The Friends of White Flint has four classes of membership: Residents and Community Organizations, Business, Property Owner/Developer, and Associate.
-To become a member of Friends of White Flint please click here.
+Membership in Friends of White Flint is open to any person interested in building the new White Flint/Pike District.
+Residence in the Pike District area is not required, though only residents or organizations in the White Flint area are eligible for membership in certain membership classes.
+Friends of White Flint has four classes of membership: Residents and Community Organizations, Business, Property Owner/Developer, and Associate.

 Our Board of Directors

 Just as the Friends of White Flint membership is comprised of three categories of stakeholders, so is our Board of Directors.
 Our current Board of Directors is as follows:

 Resident RepresentativesChad Salganik (Co-Chair of the Board) Eric Grosse Suzanne Hudson Todd Lewers Amber Tedesco (Secretary of the Board)

 Business RepresentativesDavid Frieshtat, Bethesda-Chevy Chase Chamber of Commerce (Co-Chair of the Board) Bill Carey, Strathmore Howard Feldman, Agent, State Farm Insurance Companies James Schaeffer, US Nuclear Regulatory Commission Barnaby Zall, Law Offices of Barnaby Zall (Treasurer of the Board)

 Property Owner/Developer RepresentativesEvan Goldman, Federal Realty Investment Trust (Co-Chair of the Board) Brian Downie, Saul Centers Rob Eisinger, ProMARK Realty Kristi Smith, JBG Companies Francine Waters, Lerner Companies